 Second, Johnson & Johnson did not demonstrate that a New York court was an improper forum under the doctrine of forum non-coveniens.
 The Court determined that Johnson & Johnson would not incur hardship by defending its claim in New York.
 Because Johnson & Johnson is domiciled in a contiguous state and has substantial activities in New York, the New York courts were deemed a proper forum for Ms. Holleman’s claim.

 In May 2019, Levy Konigsberg Partner Jerome Block was victorious in the first mesothelioma case against Johnson & Johnson in a New York City court.
 The New York jury awarded damages in the amount of $325 million to plaintiffs Donna Olson and her husband, Robert Olson, after Mrs. Olson was diagnosed with mesothelioma related to asbestos found in Johnson & Johnson’s Baby Powder.
-Levy Konigsberg’s victory in the Olson case was the first time that a New York City jury awarded damages in a case against Johnson & Johnson for asbestos exposure from its Baby Powder.
+Levy Konigsberg’s victory in the Olson case was the first time that a New York City jury awarded damages in a case against Johnson & Johnson for asbestos exposure from its Baby Powder (this case is currently awaiting final review on appeal).
 In the Holleman case, the Court’s denial of Johnson & Johnson’s motion to dismiss the Complaint about lack of personal jurisdiction and forum non-coveniens further paves the way for claimants to bring lawsuits against Johnson & Johnson in other courts based on Johnson & Johnson’s business activities related to its asbestos-contaminated products.